YSR Bond Qubit in a Double Quantum Dot with cQED Operation

 While this approach accurately captures the subgap spectrum and CPR, it does not properly describe the wavefunction of the screened state.
-In this approach, as in the standard $\Delta\rightarrow \infty$ limit, the leads enter as effective pairings, $\Gamma_{L/R}$, on the dots, and for large pairing the groundstate becomes a superposition of even dot occupations, $\ket{S} = u\ket{0} + v\ket{2}$.
-However, the actual wavefunction for our parameters would also include contributions with an odd-number of dot electrons and quasiparticles in the lead with a total spin-zero, corresponding to a superconducting equivalent of the Kondo groundstate \cite{Bauer2007Nov, Kirsanskas2015}.
+In this approach, as in the standard $\Delta\rightarrow \infty$ limit, the leads enter as effective pairings, $\Gamma_{L/R}$, on the dots, and for large pairing theindependent singlet groundstate on side $j$ becomes a superposition of even dot occupations, $\ket{\mathcal{S}_j} = u\ket{0} + v\ket{2}$.
+However, the actual wavefunction for our parameters would be more alike Eq.~(\ref{eq:Sj}), with a total spin-zero state on either side, corresponding to a superconducting equivalent of the Kondo groundstate~\cite{Bauer2007Nov}.
 With this in mind, we consider the Hamiltonian, and effective Hamiltonians derived from it, to be accurate in spectrum and CPR, but incomplete in calculating e.g. matrix elements by wavefunction overlap.

 The Josephson energies of the DQD system is obtained from the eigenvalues, $E_n(\phi)$, of the $16$ dimensional Hamiltonian in Eq.~(\ref{eq:FullHam}), given by $V_n(\phi) = E_n(\phi) - E_n(0)$.
 The equilibrium Josephson energy is obtained from the free energy,